GDA Privacy Notice

 Respecting your right to privacy is very important to GDA.
-That's why we have set out a revised Privacy Notice below, in readiness for the introduction of the new data protection law (GDPR) on 25th May 2018.
+That's why we have set a Privacy Notice below, after the introduction to the data protection law (GDPR) in 2018.

-The changes do not in any way alter what we use your personal information for, but the new Notice sets out everything as fully as possible, to make it easier for you to find out how we use and protect your information.
+The Notice sets out everything as fully as possible, to make it easier for you to find out how we use and protect your information.

-GDA has a Data Protection Officer who makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, Sharon Bryant at firstname.lastname@example.org or by calling 01452 372999, or by text 07875 610860, and ask to speak with the Data Protection Officer.
+GDA makes sure we respect your rights and follow the law.
+If you have any concerns or questions about how we look after your personal information, please contact our office at firstname.lastname@example.org or by calling 01452 372999, or by text 07875 610860.
+Our Data Protection Officer is our CEO.

 Do you know what personal information is?

 Personal information can be anything that identifies and relates to a living person.
 This can include information that when put together with other information can then identify a person.
 For example, this could be your name and contact details.